AdityaTechBhai/hypertensi-prevention/README.md

     npm run preview
     ```

-## System Hypertensi-Prevention (Currently Under Development)

-This project also includes a system for hypertensi-prevention, which is currently under development.
-The goal of this system is to provide tools and resources to help prevent hypertension through various features such as:

-- **📊 Monitoring**: Track blood pressure and other vital signs.
-- **🔔 Alerts**: Receive notifications for abnormal readings.
-- **📚 Education**: Access educational materials on hypertension prevention.
-- **🤝 Community Support**: Connect with others for support and advice.
+## Hypertension Prevention System (Yeah, We’re Working On It 💀)
+Look, we didn’t just throw this together for the vibes—this system’s here to keep those blood pressure levels chill, fr fr (eventually).
+It’s still cooking, but here’s what we plan to drop:

+- 📊 Vibe Check, FR: Tracks your BP and vitals ‘cause, you know, health 💅.
+- 🔔 Panic Alert: Gets jumpy with notifications if your readings go whoa 🤯.
+- 📚 Health Wisdom: Handy tips so you don’t go full hypertensive mode 👀.
+- 🤝 Squad Support: Link up with folks who get it for some community feels 💖.

-## Chat AI Feature (GPT Wrapper)
+## Chat AI Feature (GPT, No Cap 🤌)

-We are excited to introduce a new feature in our project: a Chat AI powered by GPT!
-This feature leverages the capabilities of OpenAI's GPT model to provide an interactive chat experience.
-Here are some of the key functionalities:

-- **💬 Interactive Chat**: Engage in real-time conversations with the AI.
-- **🔍 Information Retrieval**: Ask questions and get accurate answers based on the latest information.
-- **🧠 Intelligent Responses**: Experience natural and context-aware interactions.

-3. **Ask Questions**: Simply type your questions and receive responses from the AI.

-This Chat AI feature will help patients by providing instant access to information and support, making it easier to manage their health and stay informed.

-Stay tuned for more updates as we continue to enhance this feature.
+Oh, and yeah, we cooked up a Chat AI—powered by GPT, ‘cause you deserve only the best.
+Think of it as your slightly unhinged, way-too-smart friend who’s down to chat whenever.
+Here’s what’s up:

+- 💬 Real-Time Chat (Prolly): You got questions?
+Might answer ‘em, might ghost you—we keep it unpredictable 💀.
+- 🔍 Instant Brain Dump: Skip Google; this thing's like the Wikipedia deep dive you didn’t know you needed 💀💀.
+- 🧠 Smarter Than Your Ex, FR: Comes with IQ, EQ, and zero chill—won't ghost you either 💀🧠.
+No Stupid Questions (Deadass): Toss it whatever, from your deepest fears to snack recs.
+It’s gotchu 💀.
+More upgrades coming... if we don’t catch a nap first 😭💀

-Stay tuned for more updates as we continue to develop and enhance this system.
+Stay tuned for more wild updates as we keep leveling up this feature! 🚀💀 If we’re not too busy scrolling through TikTok, that is 😭💅.
+Buckle up, it’s about to get chaotic! ✌️✨

 ## Contributing

-We welcome contributions!
-Please open an issue or submit a pull request on GitHub.
+Wanna report an issue or throw in some ideas?
+Feel free to slide in! 💅✨ We ain't fixing those bugs—if you see one, just smash it yourself! 🐞💀 And don’t forget to star this project—at this rate, we might drop GTA 6 before it even drops! 🚀😂 Let's get this chaos going, fam!

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, so yeah, it’s free real estate. 🏠✨ Do what you want—but don’t come crying if the bugs start a whole rave in your code. 🐛💀 Fix it, break it, remix it, whatever—just don’t @ us! 😂